Advertisement

 Immunotherapy is a treatment approach for cancer that works by improving the immune system’s ability to locate and destroy cancer cells in the body.

-There are over 80 different types of non-Hodgkin’s lymphoma, and there are several different types of immunotherapy treatments that are used to treat certain types of NHL.
+There are more than 70 different types of NHL, and different immunotherapy treatments are used to treat certain types.

-Some immunotherapies utilize monoclonal antibodies—lab-made versions of antibodies made in the body—which are added to the immune system, where they work to destroy cancer cells and stop the growth and spread of cancer.
-Others work by boosting the function of specific factors in the immune system.
-These treatments can be used in tandem with certain chemotherapy drugs, or can be used on their own when a cancer stops responding to treatment.
+• Other immunotherapies work by boosting the function of the immune system.
+These treatments can be used with some chemotherapy drugs.
+Or, they can be used on their own when a cancer stops responding to treatment.

 CAR T-cell therapy

 • T-cells.
-As mentioned above, T-cells are a type of lymphocyte, or white blood cell.
-Some T-cells help in the production of antibodies while others kill cells that are infected with viruses or have become cancerous.
+T-cells are a type of lymphocyte, or white blood cell.
+They help your immune system kill cells that are infected with viruses or have become cancerous.

 • Receptor.
-A receptor is protein molecule that is part of a cell’s structure.
+A receptor is tiny piece of protein that is part of a cell’s structure.
 Specific receptors bind with specific substances.
 Receptors are important in targeted cancer treatments because they allow medicines to find and attach to cancer cells.

-• Chimeric antigen receptor (or CAR) is a laboratory-made receptor that binds with specific proteins found on cancer cells.
+• Chimeric antigen receptor (CAR).
+This is a receptor that’s made in a lab.
+It binds with specific proteins found on cancer cells.

 Available CAR T-cell therapies

-As is the case when treating any type of cancer, the choice of what treatment or treatments to use depends on numerous factors about both the patient and the cancer.
+As is the case when treating any type of cancer, the choice of treatment depends on many factors.
+These include a person’s age, overall health, and the characteristics of their cancer.

 Featured Content